 The future of work is rapidly changing and evolving.
 One hard and fast rule with any rapid change is that learning will be a core part of how we manage change.
-Microlearning is quickly becoming one of the tools for managing staff through this.
+Microlearning is rapidly becoming one of the primary tools for managing staff through this shift.
 This post will take a quick look at how microlearning will shape the future of work.

 Microlearning for millennials